-Upon completion of a background investigation and a determination in eligibility (suitability) for employment gaming BPGC must forward an investigative operation, report suitability determination to the NIGC within 60 days after an employee begins work.
+Upon completion of a background investigation and a determination gaming of eligibility (suitability) for employment in а BPGC must operation, forward an investigative report and suitability determination to the NIGC within 60 days after an employee begins work.
 The NIGC Chairman may, during the ensuing 30 days, request additional information from a tribe concerning a key employee or primary management official who is the subject of a report.
 Such a request suspends the 30 day period until the Chairman receives the additional information.